 Well OK, to be totally honest, buying a pair of the Sony WH-1000XM2 for everyday listening would be a bit overkill.
 Like its predecessor, these are premium, travel-grade headphones – the kind that are best used on flights or long commutes to block out noise.

-- Sony WH-1000XM2 reign supreme on our best noise-cancelling headphones list
+- Sony WH-1000XM3 reign supreme on our best noise-canceling headphones list

-The last trick Sony has up its sleeve is the LDAC codec.
-Alongside the widely adopted aptX HD standard, LDAC enables Hi-Res Audio playback using the 1000XM2 … as long as your player also supports that standard.
+Thirdly, there's the LDAC codec.
+Alongside the widely adopted aptX HD standard, LDAC enables Hi-Res Audio playback using the 1000XM2... as long as the player you're using also supports that standard.

-If your player doesn’t support aptX HD or LDAC – i.e. you’re an iPhone user – you aren’t completely left out in the standard-resolution cold, the WH-1000XM2 supports DSEE HX and S-Master HX, two Sony-specific technologies that take lossy audio from any source and upconvert it to near high-resolution.
+If your player doesn't support aptX HD or LDAC – you're an iPhone user perhaps – then you aren't completely left out in the standard-resolution cold.
+The WH-1000XM2 also supports DSEE HX and S-Master HX, two Sony-specific technologies that take lossy audio from any source and up-convert it to near high-resolution.

-In short, these are active noise cancelling headphones that not only keep sound out really well, but make the audio coming through them sound even better.
+In short, these are active noise canceling headphones that not only keep sound out really well, but make the audio coming through them sound even better.

 Sony WH-1000XM2 price and release date